-- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Provide a safe environment in which pupils can learn. - Act in accordance with school procedures with the aim of eliminating unlawful discrimination, harassment and victimisation in relation to child-on-child abuse. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Be aware of the signs of abuse and understand that children can be at risk of harm inside and outside of the school, inside and outside the home, and online. - Adhere to the early help process and understand their role in it. - Understand and adhere to the procedure to follow in the event that a child confides they are being abused by a peer. - Understand that children may not feel ready or know how to tell someone that they are being abused, and/or they may not recognise their experiences as harmful. - Understand that technology is a significant component in many safeguarding issues. - Support social workers in making decisions about individual children, in collaboration with the DSLs. - Maintain appropriate levels of confidentiality when dealing with individual cases, and always act in the best interest of the child. - Understand the importance of challenging inappropriate behaviours between children that are abusive in nature. - Build trusted relationships with children and young people which facilitate communication.
+- Safeguard pupils' wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Provide a safe environment in which pupils can learn. - Act in accordance with school procedures with the aim of eliminating unlawful discrimination, harassment and victimisation in relation to child-on-child abuse. - Maintain an attitude of 'it could happen here' where safeguarding is concerned. - Be aware of the signs of abuse and understand that children can be at risk of harm inside and outside of the school, inside and outside the home, and online. - Adhere to the early help process and understand their role in it. - Understand and adhere to the procedure to follow in the event that a child confides they are being abused by a peer. - Understand that children may not feel ready or know how to tell someone that they are being abused, and/or they may not recognise their experiences as harmful. - Understand that technology is a significant component in many safeguarding issues. - Support social workers in making decisions about individual children, in collaboration with the DSLs. - Maintain appropriate levels of confidentiality when dealing with individual cases, and always act in the best interest of the child. - Understand the importance of challenging inappropriate behaviours between children that are abusive in nature. - Build trusted relationships with children and young people which facilitate communication. - Use CPOMS to report detailed, accurate, records of safeguarding concerns, discussions made and whether or not referrals have been made and understand the purpose of this record keeping.

-2. Types of child-on-child abuse
+4. Types of child-on-child abuse